aeferreira/similarity_share/README.md

 - test_multianalysis.py - very few tests to see if some of the developed metrics are obtaining the results we want (scarce tests).

 Note:
-- MetAnalyst folder - has an example dataset file present in MetaboAnalyst and multiple files of this dataset after specific pre-treatments (to compare their application of pre-treatments with the one in scaling.py).
+- 'MetAnalyst' folder - has an example dataset file present in MetaboAnalyst and multiple files of this dataset after specific pre-treatments (to compare their application of pre-treatments with the one in scaling.py) - see folder for more details on the files.
 - MetAnalyst_Example.ipynb - a few more tests to observe if the treatments are being correctly applied like test_scaling.py.

 ### Other Notebook that has information for figure in the dissertation